Saudis say don't worry about peak oil

 The peak oil theory that oil supply is at or near its peak gained currency when prices zoomed to a record of nearly $150 a barrel in 2008.
 The issue remains a concern for many in the industry.

-Total's (TOTF.PA: Quote) chief executive Thierry Desmarest said the world would struggle to surpass 95 million barrels per day (BPD) in the future -- 10 percent above present levels.
+Total's (TOTF.PA) chief executive Thierry Desmarest said the world would struggle to surpass 95 million barrels per day (BPD) in the future -- 10 percent above present levels.
 "The problem of peak oil remains," he told the same panel.

 His contention was swatted aside by Falih.